 CRIME STOPPER REWARD INFORMATION

 Crime Stoppers will pay a reward for information called into Crime Stoppers that leads to the arrest and indictment for this felony offense and other felony offenses.
 Call Crime Stoppers at (214)373-TIPS, 24 hours a day, 7 days a week.

-Crime Stopper Information
+Crime Stoppers Information

 Crime Stoppers will pay up to $5,000 for information called into Crime Stoppers that leads to the arrest and indictment for this felony offense and other felony offenses.
 Call Crime Stoppers at 214-373-TIPS (8477), 24 hours a day, 7 days a week.

 The Dallas Police Department is seeking the public’s assistance in locating Ms. Julia Conley Blackburn.
 She is 74-year-old black female, standing 5’2″ tall and weighing 120 pounds.
 Ms. Blackburn has brown eyes, red hair, and was last seen wearing a black bonnet, black sweat jacket, gray sweatpants, and black sneakers with a white bottom trim.
 Ms. Blackburn was last seen Monday, April 19, 2021, at approximately 4:00 p.m. in the 1600 block of Whitedove Drive in Dallas, Texas.
 She is driving a gray, 2018 Nissan Rogue, bearing Texas license plate KWD8436.
 Ms. Blackburn may be a danger to herself.